Brightburn: Critical response

-Frank Scheck of The Hollywood Reporter wrote "While not exactly original, the premise is certainly effective enough.
+Frank Scheck of The Hollywood Reporter wrote: "While not exactly original, the premise is certainly effective enough.
 But Brightburn lacks the visual stylization or wit to elevate it from the realm of the crudely effective B-movie."
-James White from Empire wrote "Crossbreeding superhero tropes with horror staples was an idea laden with promise.
+James White from Empire wrote: "Crossbreeding superhero tropes with horror staples was an idea laden with promise.
 Brightburn is enlivened by trademark James Gunn black comedy, but hamstrung by sketchy writing and a botched sense of dread."

-Alex Arabian from The Playlist wrote "The film is a gem, especially for anyone yearning for a superhero film that gleefully torches the familiar 'good versus evil' formula and introduces far more sinister sensibilities."
+Alex Arabian from The Playlist wrote: "The film is a gem, especially for anyone yearning for a superhero film that gleefully torches the familiar 'good versus evil' formula and introduces far more sinister sensibilities."

-Ed Gonzalez from Slant also gave a negative review: "The way the film shuttles through its 90 minutes, it’s as if it’s been stripped of its most crucial narrative parts."
+Ed Gonzalez from Slant gave it a negative review: "The way the film shuttles through its 90 minutes, it’s as if it’s been stripped of its most crucial narrative parts."